 Today my background noise is Sunday Brunch and the Celebrity Masterchef winner Alexis Conran is on it.
 I love to see how much the contestants and winners have grown in confidence since the show.
 I suppose i am a bit of a super fan.

-I actually used this freekeh and quinoa mix and it was so good.
+I actually used ta Freekeh and Quinoa and it was so good.
 It was the first time i had stepped foot in Waitrose and it was a strikingly different exit to my exit from Asda.
 Think upmarket Waitrose = swinging hands vs High Street, Asda = heaving trolley.

 - 2 tbsp butter